 The new normal becomes overeating when too many times, they’ve been asked to eat more than they wanted.

-When kids are taught to ignore their inner voice, they start overeating which can lead to weight concerns, even obesity, all of which can affect self-esteem and having a positive self-image.
+When this happens, children are taught to ignore their inner voice, and override those feelings of fullness.
+This overeating can lead to weight concerns, even obesity, all of which can affect self-esteem and a child’s positive self-image.

 Stop Offering So Many Snacks

 Snacks can be part of your child’s day, just not a food they should munch on all day long.
 Constant grazing can offset natural cues and mindless eating is a bad habit.